Structured governance assurance for UK school governing boards.

 Autumn establishes the governance cycle.
 Spring assesses progress.
 Summer evaluates impact.
 Each term has dedicated agenda sections.

-Structured questions tied to the framework give governors confidence to hold leaders to account — without needing to prepare from scratch.
+Structured prompts tied to the framework give governors confidence to hold leaders to account without preparing from scratch.

 How It Works